itplr-kosit/validator/docs/daemon.md

 * `bindAddress` - the interface to bind the daemon to
 * `port` - the port to expose
 * `threadCount` - number of worker threads to handle results
-* `guiEnabled` - enable or disable the basic gui with usage information
+* `guiEnabled` - enable or disable the basic GUI with usage information

-## Access the http interface
+## Access the HTTP interface

-The validation service listens to `POST`-requests to any server uri.
-You need to supply the xml/object to validate in the post body.
+The validation service listens to `POST`-requests on any server URL.
+You need to supply the xml/object to validate in the HTTP body.

-The service expects a single xml input in the post body, e.g. `multipart/form-data` is not supported.
+The service expects a single XML input in the HTTP body, e.g. `multipart/form-data` is not supported.

 Examples: